Founder of Exile Bistro and chartered herbalist, Vanessa Bourget on the rewards of fermentation, wild crafted foods, and medicinal mushrooms.

-Tracy: On your menu here at exile bistro you have a lot of fermented foods.
-Want to tell me a bit about the importance of incorporating fermentation into your cooking methods and into your diet?
+Tracy: On your menu here at Exile Bistro you have a lot of fermented foods.
+Can you tell me about the importance of incorporating fermentation into your cooking methods and diet?

-Vanessa: Yes so fermentation is a really old method of preparing and preserving food.
+Vanessa: Fermentation is a very old method of preparing and preserving food.
 It came to be out of not having any refrigeration, so food would just naturally start to ferment.
-People found that fermentation would preserve their food, it tasted better, and would even be better for digestion.
-So a major benefit of the fermentation process is that you’re incubating some lactic acid and some bacteria that are beneficial to the human body.
-So if you do it properly, then you get this really live, pro-biotic food that is full of enzymes, added vitamins, and nutrients because of the fermentation and active strains of bacteria.
-And so then it becomes more digestible, more nutrient dense, and tastes really good; it adds new flavour.
+People found that fermentation would preserve their food; it tasted better and was better for digestion.
+A major benefit of the fermentation process is that you’re incubating some lactic acid and some bacteria that are beneficial to the human body.
+If you do it properly, then you get this live, pro-biotic food that is full of enzymes, added vitamins, and nutrients because of the fermentation and active strains of bacteria.
+So it becomes more digestible, more nutrient dense, and tastes great, adding new flavour.

-Yes, so I can only imagine what’s going on in your gut - if you’re helping your gut break down the molecules, you’re helping all the bacteria that is already in your gut to break down all the food that you’re eating, then yes, it’s going to be much more digestible.
-So basically by eating the fermented food, you’re contributing to the flora that you already have and that certainly helps your stomach and gut out.
+Yes!
+You can imagine what’s going on in your gut: if you’re helping your gut break down the molecules, you’re helping all the bacteria that is already in your gut to break down the food you’re eating.
+So yes, it’s going to be much more digestible.
+Eating the fermented food contributes to the flora that you already have and that certainly helps your stomach and gut out.

-Most people associate pro-biotics strictly with yogurt, so want to talk about some other foods that you can also ferment to get these pro-biotics?
+Most people associate pro-biotics strictly with yogurt.
+Want to talk about some other foods that you can also ferment to get these pro-biotics?

-You had a really great dish with a fermented grain - I can’t recall what it was specifically, but I’d never had such a creative, flavourful dish.
-It was sort of like a savoury porridge..
+You had a great dish with a fermented grain - I can’t recall what it was specifically, but I’d never had such a creative, flavourful dish.
+It was almost like a savoury porridge.

 —Briefly explain what phytic acid is?